 Hit and Run

 Hit and Run is split up between Attended (occupied vehicle) and Unattended (unoccupied vehicle) or Property Damage.
 Hit and Run means to knowingly fail to remain and exchange information at the scene of a traffic collision.
 Attended results in license suspension while unattended does not.
 Sometimes people legitimately did not know they bumper tapped another car in a parking lot.
-And sometimes the lack of damage, among other arguments, could get you acquitted at a jury trial.
+And sometimes the lack of damage, among other arguments, could result in an acquittal.

 Driving While Suspended